Achievements API

 Integration Time

 Configure achievements in the dashboard, integrate with one API call.
-Live in hours.
+Live in under an hour.

 Build

-Design trigger evaluation engine, badge storage, progress tracking, and rarity calculations.
-Expect 3-6 weeks.
+Design trigger evaluation engine, badge hosting mechanism, progress tracking, and rarity calculations.
+Expect 3-4 weeks for initial setup, with ongoing maintenance required for new achievements and updates.

 Why does it matter?

-Achievement systems look simple on the surface but require complex trigger logic — metric thresholds, streak milestones, compound conditions — that grows with every new achievement type.
+Achievement systems look simple on the surface but require complex trigger logic for progression thresholds, streak milestonesand compound conditions that grows with every new achievement added.

 Reliability